aslakjohansen/GroundTruth-1/README.md

 /building_instances/: contains actual building instances from multiple campuses.

-/etc/instance_generators/: contains codes about how each group generates its building instance with Brick.
+/etc/instance_generators/: contains codes of how each group generates its building instance with Brick.

 /etc/haystack_instances/: contains our effort to describe bulidings with Project Haystack